 Replacing a compressor is a significant job that requires a lot of work and precision.
 A technician has to recover the old refrigerant, carefully remove the failed compressor, braze the new one into place, pressure test for leaks, pull a deep vacuum on the system to remove moisture, and then charge it with the exact amount of new refrigerant.
 This multi-step process takes several hours to complete correctly.
 While a repair might sound quicker, it can involve lengthy troubleshooting to pinpoint the exact problem, which also adds to the clock.

-The Impact of Emergency Service Fees
+Don’t Forget Emergency Service Fees

 Let’s be honest, air conditioners rarely break down at a convenient time.
 Old ACs tend to fail when you need them most, like during a heatwave, which can lead to expensive emergency repair fees.
 A call on a weekend, holiday, or after hours will almost always cost more than a scheduled appointment.
 These premium rates can quickly inflate the cost of a repair, turning an already expensive problem into a major financial headache.
 One of the best ways to avoid these surprise costs is with regular upkeep through a service maintenance program, which can catch potential issues before they become emergencies.